Skip to content

 Debugging

-If you get an error (the principal *****-****-***-****-*****) does not have permission to create assistants in your Azure AI Foundry project.
+If you get an error (the principal *****-****-***-****-*****) does not have permission to create assistants in your Microsoft Foundry project.
 Specifically, it's missing the Microsoft.CognitiveServices/accounts/AIServices/agents/write data action.

 Here's how to fix it: